pablo-fdz/CDS_final_project/README.md

 # CDS_final_project

-a.
-The pipeline should contain a preprocessing step with one or multiple preprocessors.
-b.
-The pipeline should contain a part to build some features to be used by the model.
-At least 5 features (or feature sets) should be build independently.
-c.
-The pipeline should contain a step to split train/test or to do cross-validation.
-d.
-The pipeline should train the model and generate predictions.
-e.
-The pipeline should perform hyperparameter tuning and choose the best set of hyperparameters.
-f.
-The pipeline should contain a step that evaluates the model’s performance on a set of metrics.

 Library structure:
 1. *Data loading*: loading the data from multiple types of sources.
 For now, it could just load the data from a single type of source.
 Also, it could convert the data into a data frame.
 2. *EDA*: numerical and graphical exploratory data analysis.
 Organize folders by type of analysis (graphical/numerical), type of variables, etc.